nasa/progpy/sphinx-config/prog_models_guide.rst

 Noise
 ^^^^^^^^^^^

 In practice, it is impossible to have absolute knowledge of future states due to uncertainties in the system.
 There is uncertainty in the estimates of the present state, future inputs, models, and prediction methods [#Goebel2017]_.
-This model-based prognostic approach incorporates this uncertainty in four forms: initial state uncertainty (:math:`x_0`), :term:`process noise`,, and :term:`future loading noise`.
+This model-based prognostic approach incorporates this uncertainty in four forms: initial state uncertainty (:math:`x_0`), :term:`process noise`, :term:`measurement noise`, and :term:`future loading noise`.

 .. dropdown:: Process Noise